-- 4.02 Notwithstanding paragraph 4.01, a mandatory offer shall not apply in the following situations: - (a) An acquisition, holding of, or entitlement to exercise voting shares or voting rights of a company made in accordance with a proposal, particulars of which will be set out in a prospectus or other document for an initial listing of the voting shares or voting rights of a company; - (b) An acquisition, holding of, or entitlement to exercise voting shares or voting rights of a company whereby the acquirer would be issued new shares to replace the shares transferred to an employee to facilitate an employee share or employee share option scheme and the acquirer would not make any financial gain from the transaction; or - (c) The holding of voting shares or voting rights of a company by the following persons as security for a loan (see note below): - (i) A registered person specified in Part 1 of Schedule 4 of the CMSA; - (ii) A holder of a Capital Markets and Services Licence who carries on a business of dealing in securities or derivatives; and
+- 4.02 Notwithstanding paragraph 4.01, a mandatory offer shall not apply in the following situations: - (a) An acquisition, holding of, or entitlement to exercise voting shares or voting rights of a company made in accordance with a proposal, particulars of which will be set out in a prospectus or other document for an initial listing of the voting shares or voting rights of a company provided that such initial listing is not in connection with a demerger in which the initial listing is on a market different than the market on which the voting shares of the holding company that are currently held by the shareholders are listed (see note below); - (b) An acquisition, holding of, or entitlement to exercise voting shares or voting rights of a company whereby the acquirer would be issued new shares to replace the shares transferred to an employee to facilitate an employee share or employee share option scheme and the acquirer would not make any financial gain from the transaction; or - (c) The holding of voting shares or voting rights of a company by the following persons as security for a loan (see note below): - (i) A registered person specified in Part 1 of Schedule 4 of the CMSA;

-(iii) A person who is licensed or otherwise authorised by a competent authority from a recognised and comparable jurisdiction to carry out the business of providing finance or dealing in securities or derivatives.
+- (ii) A holder of a Capital Markets and Services Licence who carries on a business of dealing in securities or derivatives; and - (iii) A person who is licensed or otherwise authorised by a competent authority from a recognised and comparable jurisdiction to carry out the business of providing finance or dealing in securities or derivatives.

-Persons acting in concert arrangements which give rise to mandatory offer obligation
+4.03 Persons acting in concert arrangements which give rise to mandatory offer obligation

-- 4.03 For the purposes of subsection 216(2) of the CMSA, in determining whether an arrangement, agreement or understanding, to co-operate exists, the circumstances which would be considered include- - (a) shareholders coming together to co-operate as a group; - (b) shareholders voting together on a resolution; - (c) shareholders requisitioning or attempting to requisition for a board controlseeking proposal in a general meeting; or - (d) agreements between a company, or the directors of a company, and a shareholder which restrict the shareholder or the directors from either offering for, or accepting an offer for, the shares of the company or from increasing or reducing shareholdings.
+- (1) For the purposes of subsection 216(2) of the CMSA, in determining whether an arrangement, agreement or understanding, to co-operate exists, the circumstances which would be considered include- - (a) shareholders coming together to co-operate as a group; - (b) shareholders voting together on a resolution; - (c) shareholders requisitioning or attempting to requisition for a board control-seeking proposal in a general meeting; or - (d) agreements between a company, or the directors of a company, and a shareholder which restrict the shareholder or the directors from either offering for, or accepting an offer for, the shares of the company or from increasing or reducing shareholdings.